-- Rest affected sites until tissue changes have returned to normal.
-This can take months to years [2]. - The person administering the injectable medicines should firstly gently palpate the desired injection area, to identify and thus avoid injecting into areas of lipodystrophy. - If changing from an affected site, doses of insulin need to be reviewed prior to administration in the new site.
-Change in insulin needs vary from one individual to another and should be guided by frequent blood glucose monitoring.
-Dose reductions of 20% are commonly recommended but in more serious incidents may require a 50% insulin dose reduction when changing to a non-affected site [2, 57].
+- " Rest affected sites until tissue changes have returned to normal.
+This can take months to years.2 - " The person administering the injectable medicines should firstly gently palpate the desired injection area, to identify and thus avoid injecting into areas of lipodystrophy. - " If changing from an affected site, doses of insulin need to be reviewed prior to administration in the new site.
+Change in insulin needs vary from one individual to another and should be guided by frequent blood glucose monitoring, but doses may be reduced by up to 50% when changing to a non-affected site.^{2,53}